In This Article

 I took a deep breath and applied for the card.
 No instant approval.
 My heart sank.

 I called the automated line a couple of times a day and was overjoyed when I logged into my Chase account three days later and saw the card listed in my account.
-Since then, I have referred my husband to the Chase Sapphire Preferred and we have added the Chase Ink Preferred to earn the same Chase Ultimate Rewards points for our business spend.
+Since then, I have referred my husband to the Chase Sapphire Preferred® Card and we have added the Chase Ink Business Preferred card to earn the same Chase Ultimate Rewards points for our business spend.

 New Travel Goals